Raiondesu/vuse-rx/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve vusx
+about: Create a report to help improve vuse-rx
 title: ''
 labels: bug
 assignees: ''